-By Laws for the Yolo County General Plan Citizens Advisory Committees
+Bylaws for the Yolo County General Plan Citizens Advisory Committees

 - 1. The purpose of the appointed General Plan Citizens Advisory Committees ("Citizens Advisory Committees") is to provide local input and recommendations to the Planning and Public Works Department ("Department") on implementation of the County General Plan, any local plans, and related land use matters.
 A Mission Statement (Attachment A) has been adopted to guide the committees. - 2.
-All Citizens Advisory Committees shall abide by these By Laws.
-Each Citizens Advisory Committee may adopt their own Standing Rules, which may set detailed rules and procedures for their own local committees, so long as they remain consistent with the By Laws. - 3.
+All Citizens Advisory Committees shall abide by these Bylaws.
+Each Citizens Advisory Committee should adopt their own Standing Rules, which may set detailed rules and procedures for their own local committees, so long as they remain consistent with the Bylaws. - 3.
 Standing Rules should be adopted by each Citizens Advisory Committee.
-The Standing Rules should include detailed rules and procedures for their own local committees, such as the time and location of meetings, time limits for speakers, adjournment time, and any other procedural items not already addressed by these By Laws.
+The Standing Rules should include detailed rules and procedures for their own local committees, such as the time and location of meetings, time limits for speakers, adjournment time, and any other procedural items not already addressed by these Bylaws.
 Standing Rules are adopted by a simple majority vote and may be amended by a two-thirds vote at a regularly scheduled meeting, for which public notice has been given in advance of the specific changes to the Standing Rules that are being proposed. - 4.
 Members of the Citizens Advisory Committees are appointed by the Yolo County Board of Supervisors.
 People interested in becoming a member of a Citizens Advisory Committees must fill out an application at the end of the calendar year and submit it to the Clerk of the Board's office by December 15.
 Applications are generally acted upon by the Board of Supervisors in January of each year.
 The term of membership on the Citizens Advisory Committees shall be two years.
 The terms of committee members shall be staggered.
 Members must re-apply to be appointed for consecutive terms. - 5.
 Upon a majority vote, the Board of Supervisors may dismiss committee members at any time during their term.
-The Board of Supervisors may appoint replacements for members who do not complete their term, as needed. - 6.
-Upon a majority vote of the members of the Citizens Advisory Committees, the committee may recommend that the Board of Supervisors dismiss or not re-appoint a member due to three consecutive unexcused absences or four absences within a one year period.
-"Unexcused absence" means that a member has not notified the committee chair prior to a meeting that he or she will not be able to attend for some excused reason
+The Board of Supervisors may appoint replacements for members who do not complete their term, as needed, and the replacement will serve the remaining term. - 6.
+Upon a majority vote of the members of the Citizens Advisory Committees, the committee may recommend that the Board of Supervisors dismiss or not re-appoint a member due to three consecutive absences or four absences within a one year period.